 What is cross securitisation?

-Although the name might sound like it refers to something extremely complex, Inovayt Finance Broker, Justin Coughlin simplifies cross-securitisation (also known as cross-collateralisation) as “having one loan that is secured by more than one property.”
+Although the name might sound like it refers to something extremely complex, Inovayt Mortgage Broker Melbourne, Justin Coughlin simplifies cross-securitisation (also known as cross-collateralisation) as “having one loan that is secured by more than one property.”

 Like with anything, there are pros and cons to a decision like this, so it’s time to take a look at our pros and cons list.
 With cross securitisation, some of the pros include:

 Provides simplicity – Cross securitisation can provide simplicity and may allow you to purchase another investment property without having to have multiple individual loans.
 Justin says that “rather than having to do a refinance of a current property, release equity and then have another loan for the purchase, you can just apply for one new loan for the purchase which will then be secured by both the first property and the new property.”

 Easier access to equity – If you have multiple properties securing a loan then you may be able to increase this loan and access the equity created if one or more of the properties have increased in value.
 This can be done via a single application whereas if loans are secured against individual properties, then multiple applications would be required to release the equity from each property.

 It can make your finances easier to manage – Having your lending with a single institution can make your finances easier to manage and access within a single online banking portal, particularly with multiple properties.
 Cross-collateralisation will also reduce the total number of loan accounts required, making it easier to keep track.